 First words that come to mind when you hear Brick Lane?
 Probably: hipsters, curry restaurants, but most definitely STREET ART!
-Brick Lane is only a 10-min walk from me so I see amazing street art come and go constantly.
-Last week I decided to go on a graffiti tour around Brick Lane and learn more about the most prominent artists and their background.
+Situated in Shoreditch, street art hotspot and one of the coolest neighbourhoods in London, Brick Lane is only a 10-min walk from me so I see amazing street art come and go constantly.
+Last week I decided to go on a Brick Lane graffiti tour and learn more about the most prominent artists and their background.

 I caught an amazing work in progress (see photo above) by the graffiti crew Lost Souls, consisting of the UK artists: Inkfetish, Squirl, SPZero76, Si Mitchell, Captain Kris and Cheba.

 Find my full London street art guide here: